Jakobimatrix/multi-language-website-JS/README.md

 # multi-language-website-JS
 A simple JavaScript to support multiple languages on a web page were using PHP or similar solutions are not possible.
+It also adds social media buttos if you need thouse.

 This script swaps the visibility of HTML elements with specific class names.
 An example usage is provided.
 You only need to change some style parameter in language.js as well as the path to the flag pictures and which languages you want to support.